Go Beyond Earth: Understanding Human Actions and Scenes in Microgravity Environments

+\textbf{Qualitative Analysis.} Figure~\ref{fig:qualitative_recog} presents qualitative comparisons between models trained on AVA~\cite{gu2018ava} and those fine-tuned on MicroG-4M, across 5 representative video clips captured inside and outside spacecraft cabins.
+The MicroG-4M–trained model demonstrates high alignment with ground truth labels for core actions such as ``Stand'', ``Walk'', and ``Talk-to'', while the AVA~\cite{gu2018ava}-based counterpart consistently misinterprets floating or inverted postures as ``Bend/Bow'' or ``Sit'', revealing its reliance on Earth-centric gravitational priors.
 A representative example in the fifth column shows the AVA~\cite{gu2018ava}-finetuned model misclassifying a floating astronaut as ``Sit'' while the MicroG-4M–trained model correctly predicts ``Stand'' reflecting a common correction of gravity-induced biases.
 Models trained on MicroG-4M also demonstrate improved robustness in distinguishing passive object drift from intentional manipulation, though semantic ambiguity remains, \eg, predicting ``Carry/Hold'' when a tool drifts near the astronaut’s hand without actual interaction.
 These results indicate that MicroG-4M mitigates terrestrial biases, enhances sensitivity to body-object dynamics, and better captures domain-specific actions, supporting future work on temporal coherence and intentionality modeling.